d12frosted/elpa-mirror/melpa/asyncloop-readme.txt

-Use `asyncloop-run-function-queue' to call a series of functions without hanging Emacs.
+Use `asyncloop-run' to call a series of functions without hanging Emacs.